 Have a active license to practice medicine in the state where residing

-Complete a full residency training in an Accreditation Council for Graduate Medical Education (ACGME) accredited residency program in one of the following general surgery (including the Vascular Surgery Board of the American Board of Surgery), neurological surgery, orthopaedic surgery, otolaryngology, thoracic surgery, or urology.
+Complete a full residency training in an Accreditation Council for Graduate Medical Education (ACGME) accredited residency program in one of the following general surgery (including the Vascular Surgery Board of the American Board of Surgery), neurological surgery, orthopedic surgery, otolaryngology, thoracic surgery, or urology.
 Followed by 3 years in a accredited independent ACGME accredited Plastic Surgery residency program

 Complete a minimum of six years of training in a integrated ACGME accredited Plastic Surgery residency program